jrhazlett/pretty_printer_for_humans/README.md

 ## Additional functions

-NOTE: All these functions take the same arguments as pformatSync()
+NOTE: All these functions take the same arguments as `pformat()`

-### Functions that expand on pformatSync()
+### Functions that expand on pformat()

-`pformatAsyncSingleThread( arg, { /*options*/ } )`
+`pformatAsync( arg, { /*options*/ } )`

 This takes the same 'arg' and options as the original function.
-What this does is it runs pformatSync() in a Promise wrapper to prevent code blocking.
+What this does is it runs `pformat()` in a Promise wrapper to prevent code blocking.

-`pformatAsyncMultiThreaded( arg, { /*options*/ } )`
+`pprint( arg, { /*options*/ } )`

-WARNING: This function is not importable through the root prettyPrinterForHumans library, and instead uses its own import.
-This is so users can run the library in non-Nodejs environments.

-This takes the same 'arg' and options as the sync function.
-This shifts `pformatSync()`'s workload to a 2nd thread.
+This takes the same 'arg' and options as the original function.
+This runs `pformat()` and passes the result to console.log().

+NOTE: There is no async equivalent to this function.
+The assumption is if you call it, its because you want it to print immediately.

+### Other functions...

+`getArrayOfStringsPathsInArg( arg )`

+Returns a sorted array of possible paths within arg.
+If arg is not an array / object, the returned array will be empty.

+`isKeyInArg( arg, argKey, argBoolCaseSensitive )`

+This function goes through arg's data structure and searches for keys.
+If arg is not an array / object, then this will default to false.

+If argBoolCaseSensitive is true, then this search uses hasOwnProperty().
+If false, then this search does a case-insensitive locale comparison.

+NOTE: This only supports key lookups and **not** array indexes.
+It seemed kinda pointless to put "0" as an argument, and have the function return 'true' immediately upon coming across a non-empty array.

+`isRecursive( arg )`

+This returns true if the argument is at least three levels deep.

+## High-level explanation of the script

+The entire library revolves around the function `pformat()`.

+The algorithm makes heavy use of a stack of object instances, rather than having functions call themselves.
+This is to keep from colliding any recursion limits, and is generally more processing efficient than function approach.

+Each object popped off the stack contains a value.
+The printer checks various attributes for a couple of
+characteristics:

+- Is the value an array?
+- Is the value an object?
+- Is the value an error object?
+- Is the value a promise?
+- Is the value a basic type? (ie string or number)

+If the value is either an array or a basic object, then the printer will check it for children and move those to the stack for processing.

+The printer auto-sorts all object keys by default.

+## prettyPrinterForHumansMultiThreading

+To import:<br>

+`import prettyPrinterForHumansMultiThreading from "pretty_printer_for_humans/src/prettyPrinterForHumansMultiThreading/prettyPrinterForHumansMultiThreading.js"`

 WARNING: Any limitations specific to workers still apply. ( ie attempting to clone functions, and environmental limitations )

+NOTE: There are **no** synchronous functions that are part of this import.
+ALL 'async' functions are **multi-threaded**.

+### Functions

+`getArrayOfStringsPathsInArgAsync()`

+Returns a sorted array of possible paths within arg.
+If arg is not an array / object, the returned array will be empty.

+Accomplishes this by executing the work on another thread.

+`isKeyInArgAsync( arg, argKey, argBoolCaseSensitive = true )`

+This function goes through arg's data structure and searches for keys.
+If arg is not an array / object, then this will default to false.

+If argBoolCaseSensitive is true, then this search uses hasOwnProperty().
+If false, then this search does a case-insensitive locale comparison.

+NOTE: This only supports key lookups and **not** array indexes.
+It seemed kinda pointless to put "0" as an argument, and have the function return 'true' immediately upon coming across a non-empty array.

+Accomplishes this by executing the work on another thread.

+`pformatAsync( arg, { /*options*/ } )`

+This takes the same 'arg' and options as `pformat()`, and it merely moves the workload to a 2nd thread.

 The library doesn't attempt to serialize the data ahead of time because this would mean either cloning the data structure, which would defeat the point of using another thread, or it would require editing the argument itself,